Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Golden Gophers have yet to cover the spread this season when favored by 7.5 points or more.

-- Minnesota's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Minnesota's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Minnesota picks up more than 417.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Minnesota piles up over 417.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Golden Gophers have seven turnovers, four fewer than the Wildcats have takeaways (11).
+- The Golden Gophers have turned the ball over seven times this season, four fewer than the Wildcats have forced (11).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.